Frequently Asked Questions

 In an effort to appeal to the culture of participation, positivity, and progress, we are building FARMs as a symbol of needed change.
 We are publicly and productively making our opinions heard in an attempt to influence culture—we’re just doing it in a voice that feels right to us.
 Some are calling this “slow protest.”

-The FARMers donate half of the harvest, and eat the other half.
+The FARMers donate all that we grow.
 It’s a true farm to fork movement.

 Who can work at FARM?